Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Temperature up to 40 C;

-Poisoning in a child under 3 years old (rapid dehydration occurs with diarrhea and vomiting, which can aggravate the condition dramatically);
+Poisoning in a child under 3 years of age (rapid dehydration occurs with diarrhea and vomiting, which can dramatically worsen the condition);

-Poisoning with poisonous mushrooms and plants, toxic compounds and liquids;
+Poisoning by poisonous mushrooms and plants, toxic compounds and liquids;

-Diarrhea more than 10 times a day with an admixture of blood, indomitable vomiting, high fever that persists for two days, severe increasing weakness;
+Diarrhea more than 10 times a day mixed with blood, uncontrollable vomiting, high fever that persists for two days, severe increasing weakness;

-As a result, general dehydration of the body (dry mucous membranes, decreased urine production up to anuria, weight loss).
+The result is general dehydration of the body (dry mucous membranes, decreased urine production up to anuria, decreased body weight).

-Adequately assess the condition can only be a doctor who decides on the need for hospitalization.
+Only a doctor who decides on the need for hospitalization can adequately assess the condition.

-1. In a hospital, parenteral rehydration is performed.
-This is especially important for poisoning in children who cannot drink the required amount of liquid.
+1. Parenteral rehydration is carried out in a hospital setting.
+This is especially important in case of poisoning in children who cannot drink the required amount of liquid.

-For parenteral rehydration, Trisol, Quartasol, Acesol, Laktosol, etc. solutions are used.
+For parenteral rehydration, solutions of Trisol, Kvartasol, Acesol, Lactosol, etc. are used.

 2. Sorbents are used with caution in young children and elderly patients.

-3. Antispasmodics - with the urge to defecate, cramping pain in the abdomen.
+3. Antispasmodics - for the urge to defecate, cramping pain in the abdomen.

-4. Antiemetic and antidiarrheal therapy is necessary only in severe cases with indomitable vomiting and diarrhea, since most of the toxins have already left the body.
-Cerucal, Motilium, Imodium, etc. are appointed.
+4. Antiemetic and antidiarrheal therapy are necessary only in severe cases with uncontrollable vomiting and diarrhea, since the bulk of toxins have already left the body.
+Cerucal, Motilium, Imodium, etc. are prescribed.

-5. Antipyretic drugs are prescribed only for patients who do not tolerate high temperatures (NSAIDs: Paracetamol, Ibuklin / paracetamol with ibuprofen /)
+5. Antipyretics are prescribed only to patients who cannot tolerate high fever (NSAIDs: Paracetamol, Ibuklin /paracetamol with ibuprofen/)

-6. Probiotics and prebiotics (means for restoring normal intestinal biocenosis containing live bacteria or their components - Enterogermina, Linnex, Bifidumbacterin, Baktisubtil, etc.).
+6. Probiotics and prebiotics (means for restoring normal intestinal biocenosis, containing live bacteria or their components - Enterozermina, Linnex, Bifidumbacterin, Baktisubtil, etc.).

-7. Also in a hospital, the stomach is washed with a probe, siphon enemas.
-For procedures, up to 10 liters of water are used.
+7. Also in a hospital setting, gastric lavage with a probe and siphon enemas are performed.
+Up to 10 liters of water are used for procedures.

-For a long time, the state of the digestive tract may not be restored.
-This is due to irritation of the mucous membranes of the stomach and intestines and in some cases requires additional treatment.
+For a long time, the condition of the digestive tract may not be restored.
+This is associated with irritation of the mucous membranes of the stomach and intestines and in some cases requires additional treatment.

 Food poisoning - prevention

-To avoid food poisoning and the unpleasant symptoms and complications associated with it, you need to follow the basic rules of hygiene, which are the prevention of food poisoning.
+To avoid food poisoning and the unpleasant symptoms and complications associated with it, you need to adhere to basic hygiene rules, which are the prevention of food poisoning.

-Wash hands thoroughly with soap and water before eating or preparing food.
+Wash your hands thoroughly with soap before eating or preparing food.

 It is good to wash vegetables and fruits, especially in the hot season, to prevent flies from landing on food.

-Raw eggs, fish, meat subjected to heat treatment or roasting; thoroughly wash the cutting board and knife after raw meat.
+Subject raw eggs, fish, meat to heat treatment or frying; Wash the cutting board and knife thoroughly after raw meat.

 Defrosting meat - before cooking it, but not at room temperature, but in the microwave or in the refrigerator.